Candon History, Family Crest & Coats of Arms

 Early Origins of the Candon family

-Another 160 words (11 lines of text) covering the years 1234, 1455, and 1487 are included under the topic Early Candon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Candon research.
+Another 80 words (6 lines of text) covering the years 1234, 1455 and 1487 are included under the topic Early Candon History in all our PDF Extended History products and printed products wherever possible.

 Candon Spelling Variations